MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Grant-CsTeamsSharedCallingRoutingPolicy.md

 ```

 ### -Global
-When you use this cmdlet without specifying a user identity, the policy applies to all users in your tenant, except any that have an explicit policy assignment.
-To skip a warning when you do this operation, specify this parameter.
+When you use this cmdlet without specifying a user identity, the policy applies to all users in your organization, except any that have an explicit policy assignment.
+To prevent a warning when you carry out this operation, specify this parameter.

 ```yaml
 Type: SwitchParameter